To Heart 2: Spin-offs

-The third spin-off release is entitled Manaka de Ikuno!! (愛佳でいくの!!), and it was released in both limited and regular editions on December 18, 2009 for Microsoft Windows PCs.
+The third spin-off release is entitled Manaka de Ikuno!! (愛佳でいくの!!), and was released in both limited and regular editions on December 18, 2009 for Microsoft Windows PCs.
 Manaka de Ikuno!! itself is a collection of four games: a role-playing video game titled "Final Dragon Chronicle: Guilty Requiem" featuring the characters of To Heart 2, an action game titled "Magical Fight!" (まじかる Fight!, Majikaru Faito!), a collectible card game titled "Princess Collection", and a 3D visual novel titled "Mananatsu: Iinchō to Tokubetsu na Ichinichi" (まななつ～委員長と特別な一日～) featuring Manaka as the heroine.
 Its limited edition release included an illustration book and an original soundtrack disc; the regular edition did not contain the aforementioned extras.
 An all-ages version of "Final Dragon Chronicle" for the PlayStation Portable, titled To Heart 2: Dungeon Travelers (ToHeart2 ダンジョントラベラーズ, ToHeart2 Danjon Toraberaazu), was released on June 30, 2011.
 The visual novel also inspired a pachinko slot machine produced by Sammy.
 The pachinko slot adaptation, named Pachislot To Heart 2, was released to Japanese pachinko parlors in February 2012.
 A video game recreation of Pachislot for the PS3 was later released by Aquaplus on October 25, 2012.
 The characters Tamaki, Konomi, Manaka and Sasara appear as playable characters in the 2011 fighting game Aquapazza: Aquaplus Dream Match, while Yuma and Ma-ryan appear as supporting partner characters.
 The game's characters also appear in their Dungeon Travelers attire as downloadable content playable characters for the PlayStation Vita version of Dungeon Travelers 2: Ōritsu Toshokan to Mamono no Fūin.